 Massachusetts Annual Job Openings

-The BLS estimates there will be 360 annual job openings, and 4,250 total jobs in 2026 for Photographers in this state.
+The BLS is projecting 360 annual Photographers job openings in Massachusetts, and 4,250 total jobs in the year 2026.

 Nationwide, the prediction is 10,300 annual jobs and 139,000 total jobs in 2026.